Skip to content

 Interview

-Talk about a historic place that you visited, you should say:
+Talk about the course you would like to take, you should say:

 Discussion